 - the number of orders covered in each result (across all pages) is narrowed down to just a couple hundred.

 Now, onto the secondary index table.
 The original solution was presented to us by Patrick Garman, a fellow WordPress developer.
-He originally intended to just improve the “My Orders” section of WooCommerce, but we thought that this fell a bit short for our needs.
+He originally intended to improve the “My Orders” section of WooCommerce, but we thought that this fell a bit short of our needs.

-Need help with your eCommerce website?
+Need help with your WooCommerce website?
 Hire Mitchell and the Saucal team and have them work on your project immediately!

 The original implementation of the order index only indexes the Order IDs and the Customer IDs in a secondary table (which is what Patrick set out to fix).
 His solution is to modify the “My Orders” WP_Query to use his index.